oliveiradan/clumsy-bird/README.md

 | Windows |	Click Start, type "cmd", and press Enter for a normal terminal window, or Ctrl+Shift+Enter for an Administrator terminal window.
 You will need an Administrator window if the bootstrap process needs to install Vagrant and VirtualBox.
 If you already have this software installed, you can use a normal terminal window. |

 When you completed creating your project in the previous step, Shipped popped up the Let's Get Set Up form containing commands to download the CLI and bootstrap your project:

 ![](https://github.com/CiscoCloud/clumsy-bird/blob/Deploy/images/buildlocal.Png)

-Since you already downloaded the Shipped CLI in Step 3, you only need to copy the second command and paste it into your terminal window.
+Since you already installed the Shipped CLI in Step 3, you only need to copy the second command and paste it into your terminal window.
+This command looks something like this:

+    shipped -t wxkOzQgIgoxSuekHjuyMdMjCIbrKJAcO local bootstrap 65a1fcb4-6141-11e5-befb-0242ac113ce8

 If you don't want to create a VM hosting your development environment, append the argument **--fast** to the end of this line.
 This saves two or three minutes of bootstrap time, but skips local deployment of the project.
 If you choose this option, you can create the VM at a later time by rerunning the bootstrap command without **--fast**.

 Press Enter to start the bootstrap process.
 While bootstrap runs, the Shipped UI displays a circular animation ticking off each step in the bootstrap process as it happens:

 ![](https://github.com/CiscoCloud/clumsy-bird/blob/Deploy/images/buildstatus.Png)

 #### Step 5.6 Run a Build

-When you created the project, Shipped both set up a GitHub repository in the cloud and set up a continuous integration (CI) build, so that any commit to the repository automatically triggers a build.
+When you created the project, Shipped set up both a GitHub repository in the cloud and a continuous integration (CI) build, so that any commit to the repository automatically triggers a build.
 When you bootstrapped the project, Shipped stored the application's source code in a local Git repository tied to the GitHub repository.
 To start a build, all you need to is commit changes to the GitHub repository.
-When the bootstrap process completes, the Shipped browser window displays the command you need to run your first build:
+When the bootstrap process completes, the Shipped browser window displays the commit command you need to run your first build:

 ![](https://github.com/CiscoCloud/clumsy-bird/blob/Deploy/images/pushbuild.Png)

 Once again, select the command by clicking on it and copy and paste it into your terminal window.
 The command changes the directory to the one containing your new local Git repository and commits the initial copy of the application source to your cloud-based remote Git repository.

-This automatically triggers a build, as you can in event section at your browser window
+This automatically triggers a build, as you can in the event section of your browser window

 #### Step 5.7 Create an Environment to Deploy Your Project to the Cloud